Hkattelu/Hkattelu.github.io/hugo/content/posts/prototype-fast-ship-safe.md

 teaser: "In an AI upgrade cycle, the teams that win prototype quickly — and know exactly how to make it safe before launch."
 ---

-We’re in an upgrade cycle.
-New models, new specs, new primitives every quarter.
-In this environment, **speed is table stakes** — but speed without safety is just churn.

-Here’s the pattern that worked repeatedly.

-## 1) Prototype in days, not weeks

-- Use the smallest workable scope: a single path, a single data source, a single user action.
-- Build the “ugly vertical”: logging, toggles, metrics from day one so the prototype is demo‑able and measurable.
-- Keep the code disposable.
-You’re testing a behavior, not writing a framework.

-Outcome: product can react to a real thing, not a deck.

-## 2) Evaluate like a product

-- Define success criteria you can measure this week: CTR, dwell time, task completion, quality rubrics.
-- Run side‑by‑side with a baseline; capture deltas on real‑ish traffic.
-- Keep a curated eval set of 100–200 examples that reflect the problem slice.

-Outcome: decisions are evidence‑based and legible to non‑engineers.

-## 3) Add guardrails as soon as it’s interesting

-- Refusals for sensitive content; rate limits and timeouts; circuit breakers for dependencies.
-- Caching: product cache (repeat answers) + outage cache (stale‑acceptable answers).
-- Rollout plan with a crisp kill switch.

-Outcome: you’re fast **and** trustworthy.

-## 4) Productionize the parts that survive

-- Separate the prompt/policy layer from the application logic and UI style.
-- Turn one‑off scripts into versioned components with changelogs.
-- Invest in clear oncall docs: alerts, playbooks, owners.

-Outcome: iteration gets faster over time instead of slower.

-## 5) Culture: celebrate boring wins

-Boring engineering is how you go fast on purpose.
-Launches that don’t wake anyone up at 3am are a competitive advantage.

----
+Every quarter the toolbox changes—new models, new knobs, new caveats.
+I’ve learned to bias for speed early, then turn that speed into something I’m not afraid to ship.

+On day one I build the smallest possible vertical: one path, one data source, one user action.
+It’s ugly, but it has logs, flags, and a metric or two so people can react to a working thing instead of a slide.
+I keep the code disposable because the point is to test a behavior, not design a framework.

+Once it’s interesting, I evaluate it like a product.
+Define success you can measure this week (CTR, task completion, a simple rubric), compare to a baseline, and keep a small eval set that actually looks like the real traffic.
+Decisions get clearer when numbers show up.

+Guardrails come next and they’re not optional: refusals for sensitive inputs, rate limits and timeouts, circuit breakers for flaky dependencies, and two caches (a product cache for repeats and a tiny stale‑OK cache for outages).
+Also, a clean kill switch.
+Moving fast only works if you can stop fast.

+If a prototype earns its keep, I harden just the parts that survived.
+Separate the prompt/policy layer from app logic and style.
+Turn one‑off scripts into versioned components with changelogs.
+Write down ownership and on‑call basics (alerts, playbooks).
+Iteration speeds up when you reduce surprise.

+Culturally, I try to celebrate the boring launch: the one that didn’t page anyone and quietly moved the metric.
+That’s speed on purpose.

-### A checklist I keep around
+A small checklist I actually use:

 - [ ] Scope is one flow, one persona
-- [ ] Metrics + logs from day one
+- [ ] Logs + metrics from day one
-- [ ] Eval set + baseline comparison
+- [ ] Eval set + baseline deltas
 - [ ] Guardrails: refusals, limits, cache, kill switch
-- [ ] Rollout plan in the PR description
+- [ ] Rollout plan in the PR
-- [ ] Ownership, runbook, and post‑launch bake time
+- [ ] Ownership + runbook + bake time

-The tech will change.
+The tech will keep changing.
 The feedback loop is the product.